JuliaMath/DensityInterface.jl/docs/src/index.md

 [^1]: The function names `logdensityof` and `densityof` were chosen to convey that the target object may either *be* a density or something that can be said to *have* a density.
 They also have less naming conflict potential than `logdensity` and esp. `density` (the latter already being exported by Plots.jl).

-[^2]: The package [`MeasureTheory`](https://github.com/cscherrer/MeasureTheory.jl) provides tools to work with densities and measures that go beyond the density in respect to an implied base measure.
+[^2]: !!TODO - Change Text!!
+The package [`MeasureTheory`](https://github.com/cscherrer/MeasureTheory.jl) provides tools to work with densities and measures that go beyond the density in respect to an implied base measure.